-- Start Date Column: Here, you have to select the starting date of the records.
+- Start Date Column: Here, you must select the records’ starting date.
 For example, Employee Joining date or Production start date, etc.

 - End Date Column: Here, you have to select the end date of the records (generally, the values will be NULL).
 For example, Employee End Date.

 - Variable to set date values: Please specify the Starting date of the newly inserted record & End date of the current record.

-Inferred Dimension Members: We will discuss this option in the Slowly Changing Dimension Inferred Dimension article.
-For this SSIS Slowly Changing Dimension type 2 example, we are de-selecting this option and click Next button
+Inferred Dimension Members: We will discuss this option in the Inferred Dimension article.
+For this SSIS Slowly Changing Dimension or SCD type 2 example, we are de-selecting this option and clicking the Next button.

-STEP 10 – Finish the Slowly Changing Dimension Wizard: Click finish button to finish configuring the SSIS Slowly Changing Dimension Type 2
+STEP 10 – Finish the Wizard: Click the Finish button to finish configuring the SSIS Slowly Changing Dimension, SCD Type 2

 (Optional Step): Let us double-click on the Derived Column Transformation to check the automatically generated expression to set the End date.

 (Optional Step): Let us double-click on the OLE DB Command Transformation to check the Update statement that was created automatically.

 (This is an Optional Step): Let us double-click on the Derived Column to check the automatically generated expression to set the start date of new records.

-Click OK to finish our SSIS Slowly Changing Dimension Type 2 package design.
-Let us run the SSIS SCD 2 package
+Click OK to finish our SSIS Slowly Changing Dimension Type 2 package design and run the SCD 2 package.

-From the above screenshot, you can observe that, though two rows are coming from the OLE DB Source.
-One row inserted directly, and the other row is maintained the historical information and then inserted.
+From the above screenshot, you can observe that two rows are coming from the OLE DB Source.
+One row is inserted directly, and the other row is maintained with the historical information and then inserted.

 Let’s open the Management Studio and check the results.
 If you observe the below records, our package

 - Added New record of Employee Alternative key 253022870.